PROFESSORS AND RESEARCHERS

 Role and mission:

-Research professor – Qualified to supervise research (Associate Professor with HDR) in Sports Science, Humanities, and Social Sciences
+Research Professor – Qualified to Supervise Research (Associate Professor with Research Qualifications) in Sports Science, Humanities, and Social Sciences

 Research topics: